Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 - Curves in the track

-- Precipitation
+- Precipitation on the track

 - Wind

-- Railcar loading
+- Railcar loading and unloading

-- Traffic congestion
+- Rail traffic congestion

-- Transit through high population zones
+- Slow transit speeds through high population zones

 Traffic congestion and slowing for population centers results in loss of momentum.